-These Disney Cruise tips are things I wish I had known on my first cruise.
+These Disney Cruise tips are things I wish I had known on my first cruise and I’ve updated them for 2019-2020 cruisers!
 They elevate the cruise from amazing to unforgettable.
 So read on and don’t forget to pin this post so you can find it later when you plan your Disney cruise!

 I LOVE Disney Cruises!

 There is nothing like a Disney Cruise and I am sooo excited to say we are planning our THIRD (and this time with friends!
 Cannot wait!)

 I’ve written about our experience onboard the Fantasy and Dream here on the blog and have posted a few (ok– a lot) of our Disney Cruise pictures on Instagram too, but one thing I’ve yet to do, but have been meaning to for quite sometimes is share the Disney Cruise tips and secrets that we found to be total game changers– because as with any Disney Vacation, a little insight and planning can go a long way!

 So now being a two-time Disney Cruise Line veteran, I finally sat down and put it all in one post!

 Here are all my tips and hacks in one post.
 Follow all of them and you’ll have a seriously magical experience!

 I have no idea if this even existed for our first sailing but we found it for our second and it was great to be able to connect with other families sailing and post questions to see what others were planning for excursions, etc.

 These groups typically also organize things like wine tastings, meet-ups and a “Fish Extender” program– which is a lot like a Secret Santa where you leave each other small inexpensive Disney themed gifts.
 We did not participate in the Fish Extenderprogram but I know people who have and said their kids had a lot of fun finding surprise gifts waiting for them at their cabin door.